astreum/whitepaper/README.md

 ## Structure

 ### Accounts
-- Structure: Address & Details Hash
+- Structure: Address & Details Hash.
 - Details: Counter, Balance & Storage Hash.
 - The Standard Unit of Value is an Astre while the Smallest Unit is a Quark.
 - Value magnitudes: